 - In the Third Movement of With Strings Attached, George steals a donkey as part of an awkward plan to get three of them through Goblin Valley without attracting (too much) attention.
 After they make it, he doesn't return the donkey, but he does make sure it's safe.

 - In From the Beast Within Clint buys a teenager's bike so he can get to the zoo before Tony, Harry and Teddy do.

 - In Fate Parallel Fantasia, Lluvia and False Lancer steal an empty police car to get around for a bit before ditching it.
 Since the keys are missing, False Lancer points out she can drive it thanks to her Riding Skill, but she doesn't know how to hotwire it, so Lluvia starts it with her magic.

 Films — Animation

-Shrek rather unceremoniously steals the clothes of some travelers in the second movie after he takes his potion...
+- In Shrek 2, Shrek rather unceremoniously steals the clothes of some travelers after he takes his potion...
 Though he does leave them with their actual vehicle, since Donkey is now a stallion.

 Shrek: Thank you, gentlemen.
 Someday I will repay you, unless of course I can't find you, or if I forget.

 - Done by Wreck-It Ralph during the climax of the movie, when he borrows Calhoun's jetboard to fly to Diet Cola Mountain.
 Under the circumstances, it seems doubtful that she minded.